How to choose an essential oil brand:

 Question: Are there any other good Essential Oil brands that are cheaper than Young Living and doTerra? – Sarah

 Answer: Pricing of essential oils should be individually based.
 If you go to a store and you see essential oils all priced the same, that’s not normal and we don’t recommend you take those internally.
-Each essential oil requires a different amount of raw materials in order to make that oil, and each raw material costs a different amount to purchase.
+Each essential oil requires a different amount of raw materials to make that oil, and each raw material costs a different amount to purchase.
 There is a company in Canada called Saje.
 You can buy some of their essential oils at a cheaper price than Young Living and doTerra.
 You can also purchase some oils at health food stores.